 The NYLE is a 50-question online exam covering the subjects taught in the NYLC.
 The test is two hours and is open-book and multiple choice.
 Students can access their notes in their computer during the exam.

-The NYLE will be offered 2 more times in 2018:
+The NYLE will be offered on the following dates in 2019 and 2020: